Sheilah Gashumba

-Sheilah Gashumba (born on February 7, 1996) is a Ugandan media personality, TV host, DJ and digital influencer.
-She formerly hosted NBS After5 an entertainment show on NBS Television, and currently a radio presenter at NRG Uganda, and host of DSTV's 'House of Chefs' in South Africa.
+Sheilah Gashumba (born on February 7, 1996), also known as Lil Stunner, is a Ugandan media personality, DJ and digital influencer.
+She formerly hosted NBS After5, an entertainment show on NBS Television.
+She has also been a radio presenter at NRG Uganda, and host of DSTV's House of Chefs in South Africa.
+She is the managing director of Sarafina Events, a group including her events curation, promotions and management.